Mzymta

-The Mzymta (Мзы́мта; Abkhaz: Мӡы́мҭа; Мэзмытӏэ, Mezmytha) is a river in Northwestern Caucasus, flowing through Mostovsky District and the city of Sochi (Adlersky City District) of Krasnodar Krai, Russia.
+The Mzymta (Мзы́мта; Abkhaz: Мӡы́мҭа; Мэзмытӏэ, Mezmytha) is a river in Northwestern Caucasus, flowing through Mostovsky District and the city of Sochi (Adlersky city district) of Krasnodar Krai, Russia.
 The Mzymta is the largest river in Russia emptying into the Black Sea.
 It is 89 km long with a watershed of 885 km2.
 All the venues of the 2014 Winter Olympics were in the Mzymta Valley.

 Geography

-The source of the Mzymta is in Lake Verkhny Kardyvach in Western Caucasus, at a height of 2980 m.
-The upper course of the river is located within the Caucasus Zapovednik.
-The Mzymta flows in a narrow valley through Lake Kardyvach and forms several waterfalls, the biggest of which is Izumrudny (Emerald), 15 m.
+The source of the Mzymta is Lake Verkhny Kardyvach in Western Caucasus, at a height of 2980 m.
+The upper course of the river is located within the Caucasus Nature Reserve.
+The Mzymta flows in a narrow valley through Lake Kardyvach and forms several waterfalls, the biggest of which is the Izumrudny (Emerald) waterfall, 15 m.
 Downstream of Lake Kardyvach, the river flows west and enters Sochi National Park.
 The banks are covered with beech forests and chestnuts, and also ancient Ubykh gardens with wild pear, walnut and chestnut.
-In Esto-Sadok and Krasnaya Polyana the Mzymta flows through the first urban area, where some of the events of the 2014 Winter Olympics took place.
+In Esto-Sadok and Krasnaya Polyana, the Mzymta flows through its first urban area, where some of the events of the 2014 Winter Olympics took place.
 Downstream it turns south.
 The Mzymta comes through the Akhshtyr and Dzykhra gorges, which are popular tourist attractions.
 The Mzymta enters the Black Sea in Adler, where the rest of the Winter Olympics took place.
 At the mouth, there is a big talus train, dividing into branches across the floodplains.
-Mzymta carries out to sea large amounts of silt.
+Mzymta carries large amounts of silt out to sea.
 Mineral springs are also found in the catchment basin.
 The river is fed by spring tides and rain freshets.

-The Mzymta is a floatable river, and the popular attraction is rafting.
+The Mzymta is a floatable river, and a popular attraction is rafting.
 Krasnopolyanskaya hydroelectric power station has a reservoir with a daily streamflow regulation.